 At morning announcements, we were once asked if anyone had seen the missing ropes used as boundaries around the football field.
 Across the room from me, the crew caught my eye and surreptitiously pointed up.
 There they were--holding our theater lights in place.
 Because some of them were football players, they saw it as friendly borrowing.
 When the play was over, the ropes mysteriously reappeared around the field.

 Another time when we ended up with a blank space on our set, two boys had an idea.
 They approached a local greenhouse about loaning us potted shrubs.
 The owner agreed but insisted they needed regular sunshine.
-Because that was impossible in the Commons, the boys had been faithfully carrying the plants outdoors after school, watering them, loading them into the pick-up, and driving them around in the bright Oklahoma sun.
-I had no idea about this until I spotted them joyriding the plants.
+Because that was impossible in the Commons, the boys had been faithfully carrying the plants outdoors after school, watering them, and loading them into the pick-up.
+I had no idea about this until I spotted them joyriding the plants in the Oklahoma sun.
 All smiles, they honked and waved as they passed me.
 These devoted boys had once been accused of stealing from the theater treasury.

 Sometimes schools get it wrong.

 One afternoon I was desperate to get lumber delivered for scheduled crew work.
 The pick-up was out of commission.
 I searched the Commons for help, and a boy stepped forward.
 Not any boy either.
 He'd been labeled the meanest boy any faculty member could remember.

 An unrealized gentleman, he raced around opening doors for me, and when we arrived at the lumberyard, he insisted on taking the receipt and overseeing the loading into his mother's station wagon.
 On our return, he stopped at a convenience store, emerging with an Icee for each of us.
 "It's really hot out here, Ms. Clark.
 This might help."
 He refused my money.